15 Best Triceps Cable Exercises For Building Bigger Arms

 12. Cable Concentration Triceps Extension

-The cable concentration triceps extension is a unilateral exercise (i.e., an exercise with which you train one side of your body at a time).
+The cable concentration triceps extension is a unilateral exercise (i.e., an exercise you train one side of your body at a time).

 As with all unilateral exercises, start with your weak side.
 To promote equal strength on both sides, do not perform more repetitions with your strong side.